Are you also wondering what is a QR code and how does it work?

 Before we jump into the basic works of a QR code, we must first learn the basic concepts of a QR code.

-However, business sectors, especially in the advertising and operations, most widely use the QR codes.
+However, business sectors, especially in the advertising and operations, most widely use QR codes.

-You can find QR codes in brochures, flyers, posters, billboards, items and products, business cards, and even online websites such as social media and shopping sites.
-There are two types of QR codes; the static QR code and Dynamic QR code.
+There are two types of QR codes: the static QR code and Dynamic QR code.